SadieDragon/TPR-Hints-Tool/log.md

 - Reloading Prototype:
     - This, this will be fun.
 We get to unzip a folder, read all of the stuff, zip it back up, and carry along.

+    - ``grab_last_save()`` will be broken once user choice is added. it grabs the last save in the folder, which as previously mentioned, 0-9 sorting.

 - ...